 Cold and snowy - Volvo's home patch

-Customers should be able to rely on Volvo everywhere.
-Irrespective of climate and road conditions.
-That is why Volvo's cars are tested under the most extreme conditions found on this planet.
-In Arizona's blisteringly hot desert and in the biting cold of the Arctic north.
+The dedication stems from the belief that customers should be able to rely on Volvo vehicles everywhere, irrespective of climate and road conditions.
+It's for this reason that Volvo vehicles are tested under the most extreme conditions found on the planet, from Arizona's blisteringly hot desert to the biting cold of the Arctic north.

 Tough demands on the entire car

-The requirement applies to the entire car, down to the very smallest detail.
-A Volvo consists of about 40 main systems such as the engine, climate unit, seats and so on.
-These are divided into 400 subsystems such as the starter motor, fan, seat heaters and others.
-Which in turn consist of a total of about 3000 components - everything from sensors to heating circuits.
+This extreme weather testing applies to the entire vehicle, down to the smallest part.
+A Volvo vehicle consists of about 40 main systems such as the engine, climate unit, seats, etc. The main systems are divided into 400 subsystems such as the starter motor, fan, seat heaters and others.
+The final classification consists of approximately 3000 components, everything from sensors to heating circuits.

 Always on the customer's terms

 Volvo Cars was the first manufacturer to start winter testing its vehicles in the Swedish Lapland in the 1960s.
 Today, the company has a modern proving ground just outside Kiruna where all Volvo models -- equipped with the widest array of options and equipment available -- are put through rigorous tests.

 The winter test season stretches from December to April.
 During this period vehicles are driven up to 200,000 kilometres on a test track and public highways, the equivalent to driving about five times round the world.
 The tests are carried out by a team of local drivers and Volvo test engineers.
 The team, composed of both male and female test drivers of different ages, is tasked with identifying and reporting any faults.

 "All testing takes place as close to the customer's everyday reality as possible," says Eliasson.
 "And even if most Volvo customers never come into contact with this type of extreme climate, the car has to be ready on what may well be the one day a year when the snow suddenly blankets everything."